nileshsalpe/nileshsalpe.github.io/_posts/2021-02-01-Code-Review--Etiquettes.md

 ### Background Information
 - Assume code reviewer don't know anything about feature or design decision. ​-
-- You have relevant documentation in wiki/Jira for the change,  add links details in task in JIRA.
+- You have relevant documentation in internal wiki/task tracking tools for the change,  add links details in task in project management tools like JIRA, Rally, Team Foundation Server etc.
 - Always mentions how you have tested the code.
-Add links for details for testing data and results in JIRA
+Add links for details for testing data and results in project management tools like like JIRA.

 ### Choosing Reviewers
 - Choose one from current team (required) and other from another team (optional) for code review.